Perfect Instant Pot Baked Potatoes

 - Place the potatoes on top of the trivet in the Instant Pot.
 It is ok if they are stacked on top of each other.

 - When the cook time ends, let the pressure release naturally for 10 minutes by leaving the Instant Pot alone.
-Then quick release any remaining pressure by carefully turning the steam release valve to the venting position using the handle of a long spoon.
+Then quick release any remaining pressure by carefully moving the steam release valve to the venting position using the handle of a long spoon.

 - When the float valve drops down, open the Instant Pot lid.